DoctorAnon/TheRightCafe/README.md

  On Previous Polls:
    These polls should serve as an example on how to make excellent polls, view them in tangent with the POLLS PROTOCOL in the PROTOCOL folder.

+ On Staff Application:
+   The application assumes a singular, uniform staff heirachy, if your staff structure is split into differing teams, adjust the questions accordingly.